-The key to making events accessible is communication.
-Providing important details about an event can help participants determine what accommodations may be needed, if any.
+Providing details about an event in publicity materials can help participants determine what accommodations may be needed, if any.
 Information that may be helpful to know includes location, availability of assistive listening devices and wheelchairs and what the food options are for persons with food allergies and sensitivities.

 Reasonable Accommodation Statement